vrandall66/front-end-submissions-public/1810/mod-1/idea-box/shannon-tim-whitney.md

 ### Functional Expectations

-*  Novice - Application meets all of the basic functional expectations of create, edit, delete, and those changes persist in `localStorage`
-*  Advanced Beginner - Application adds 'Changing the quality of an idea' and enables 'Filtering and Searching by Text' as defined in the spec
 *  Proficient - Applications adds 'Filtering by Importance' and 'Recent Ideas' as outlined in the spec
-*  Exceptional - Application adds all of the extensions

 ### Comp Recreation